Paraphraser/PiBuilder/README.md

 	- invites you to try running the failed installations by hand; and
 	- asks you to re-run 03_setup.sh (which will skip over any packages that are already installed).

+	Remember:

+	* if you [enable hass.io](#script03hassio) then the script will pause waiting for you to confirm that it is OK to overwrite `/etc/network/interfaces`.

 	This script also ends in a reboot.
 Wait for the Pi to come back from the reboot and login as above.

 	At this point, the RPi should be ready to run an `iotstack_restore`.
 If you don't have a backup ready to be reloaded, you can just run the IOTstack menu and choose your containers.